fosero/flatpak-overlay/README.md

 ## How to use this overlay?

-The OSTree ebuild used in the tree is a *live ebuild* for now, requiring it to be unmasked by adding `=sys-fs/ostree-9999 **` to `/etc/portage/package.keywords`.
-See the [Gentoo wiki](https://wiki.gentoo.org/wiki//etc/portage/package.accept_keywords) for more info.

 There are two main methods for making use of this overlay, discussed in the sections below.

 ### Local overlays